Juan-Jones/earnonlinemoney/content/blog/what-is-ecommerce.md

 ## What is Ecommerce
 Well, **what is the definition of e-commerce?
 Ecommerce, short for electronic commerce, refers to the buying and selling of goods and services over the internet.
 This modern business model has transformed the way consumers and businesses interact, offering unprecedented convenience and accessibility.
 Understanding ecommerce is crucial in today’s digital age, where online transactions have become a norm.
 ### Types of Ecommerce
 There are many types of ecommerce.
-Selecting the [right ecommerce platform]{{< ref "best-ecommerce-platforms" >}} is essential for the success of an online business.
+Selecting the [right ecommerce platform]{{< relref "best-ecommerce-platforms" >}} is essential for the success of an online business.

 * Business to Consumer (B2C): This is the most common type of ecommerce, where businesses sell products or services directly to consumers.
 Examples include online retailers like Amazon and Walmart.
-* Business to Business (B2B): In [B2B ecommerce]({{< ref "b2b-ecommerce" >}}), transactions occur between businesses.
+* Business to Business (B2B): In [B2B ecommerce]({{< relref "b2b-ecommerce" >}}), transactions occur between businesses.
 This includes manufacturers selling to wholesalers or wholesalers selling to retailers.
 * Consumer to Consumer (C2C): C2C ecommerce involves transactions between consumers, often facilitated by third-party platforms like eBay or Craigslist.
 * Consumer to Business (C2B): C2B ecommerce is less common but growing, where individuals sell products or services to businesses.
 Freelance platforms like Upwork exemplify this model.
 ### Benefits of Ecommerce
-When it comes to [building ecommerce stores]({{< ref "launch-an-ecommerce-store" >}}), there are numerous advantages that have contributed to its widespread adoption.
+When it comes to [building ecommerce stores]({{< relref "launch-an-ecommerce-store" >}}), there are numerous advantages that have contributed to its widespread adoption.

 * Convenience: Ecommerce allows consumers to shop 24/7 from the comfort of their homes, eliminating the need for physical store visits.
 * Wider Reach: Businesses can reach a global audience, breaking geographical barriers and expanding their market base.